bloomberg/chromium.bb/src/content/browser/fileapi/README.md

 [`FileSystemManagerImpl`](file_system_manager_impl.h) is the main entry point for calls from the renderer, it mostly redirects incoming mojom calls to a `storage::FileSystemContext` instance.

-[`FileSystemChooser`](file_system_chooser.h) uses ui::SelectFileDialog to show
-a file or directory picker, and is responsible for granting a process the right permissions for actually accessing the files that were selected.